Putcho1994/UFox/docs/discadelta-algorithm.md

 ## Important Notes
-- Cascade is sequential: segment order affects final distribution.
+- **Parameter Validation**: All input configurations (Bases, Expand Ratios, Compress Ratios) MUST be clamped to a minimum of 0.0 to prevent logical corruption.
-- All remainders reach exactly 0 due to subtraction.
+- **Cascade Sequence**: Because the cascade is sequential, the order of segments can slightly affect sub-pixel distribution.
-- Negative ratios or bases are clamped to 0.
+- **Precision**: All remainders reach exactly 0 due to the cascading subtraction logic.

 ## Code Sample (C++23)
 Below is the implementation of the **Underflow Handling** scenario, ensuring the total distance exactly matches the root.